Siena Cathedral: Crypt

 Located under the Duomo near the baptistry, and rediscovered in 1999 during an excavation, is the cathedral's crypt.
-Although scholars prior to 1999 believed there was a crypt, as recorded in medieval sources, they did know know to what extent this room was preserved.
+Although scholars prior to 1999 believed there was a crypt, as recorded in medieval sources, they did not know to what extent this room was preserved.
 There is evidence that the room was filled with dirt and other material waste in the beginning of the 15th century, with more deposits added in the first half of the 18th century.
 The room was decorated towards the end of the 13th century by a series of frescos, which survive today in vivid color.
-These frescos, covering each wall as well as the two pillars supporting the room, depict forty-five scenes from the Old and New Testaments.
+These frescos, covering each wall as well as the two pillars supporting the room, depict forty-five scenes from the Old and New Testaments including the Passion of Jesus.
 These scenes are bordered by geometric patterns and other embellishments.